Multilingual Translation, Interpreting, Genealogy Research & International Heir Search Services

 We’re are always glad to hear from professional medical translators and interpreters, who translate from and into common and exotic Scandinavian, Asian, European and African languages, as well as such rare languages as Kunama and Marshallese, and who are available for on-site work in Denver and in other parts of Colorado, or for remote interpreting services via video conferencing and telephone.
 Please visit our Translator and Interpreter Jobs in Denver, Colorado page to learn about employment opportunities for medical interpreters, legal translators, bilingual caregivers, foreign medical professionals, bilingual attorneys, editors, linguists, and State Department interpreters with national security clearances.

-I have several old handwritten letters and diaries from relatives who lived on the Island of Krk, which is a part of Croatia.
+I have several old handwritten personal letters and diaries from relatives who lived on the Island of Krk, which is a part of Croatia.
 Can you translate them for me?

 I am a U.S. citizen applying for dual citizenship in Austria through a new law.
 I need to get “certified and judicially sworn” translations of some Polish documents into German.
 Can you help me?